Gamma-Network/gs-gps/README.md

 ## Usage

-1. **Add GPS Item**: Ensure the GPS item is added to your QBcore inventory.
-The item must be configured in your QBcore inventory system for this script to function correctly.
+1. **Add GPS Item**: Ensure that the GPS item is added to your QBcore inventory system.

-2. **Open GPS**: Use the `/setgps` command to open the GPS interface.
-You need to have the GPS item in your inventory to use this feature.
+2. **Open GPS**: Use the in-game GPS item to open the GPS interface.
+If you have the item and are in a valid job (police or EMS), you can enter the required information.

-3. **Close GPS**: Use the `/closegps` command to close the GPS.
-You must have the GPS item to close it.
+3. **Close GPS**: Use the GPS item to close the GPS if it is currently active.

 ## Contributing